-Analyzing the Workforce Needs of Life Sciences Companies in Southeastern Massachusetts
+Assessing the Workforce Needs of the Regional Life Sciences Sector in Southeastern Massachusetts

 Adding New Content to Southcoast Urban Indicators Project (SCUIP)

 Like other indicators projects from cities around the United States, SCUIP is designed to meet the information needs of citizens and leaders of Fall River and New Bedford.
 This project and website are ever-evolving; we will be adding to and updating content on a regular basis based on input and suggestions from the community.
 Please let us know if you have suggestions for new indicators.